daily-co/pipecat-cloud-images/pipecat-starters/pstn_sip/README.md

 }
 ```

-When the bot receives this call and `dialin_settings` is present, it passes the contents
+The forwards the incoming request to bot, it passes the contents of the
-to the  `DailyTransport`.
-The call is then automatically forwarded to the bot.
+`dialin_settings` to the  `DailyTransport`.
+The PSTN or SIP call is then automatically
-In addition, `dialin_settings` contains `to` and `from` fields that can be used to
-lookup who is calling and what number was called.
+forwarded to the bot.

+The call flow looks like this:
+1. User calls your purchased phone number, Daily receives the call and puts it on hold
+2. Webhook triggers the `room_creation_api`.
+3. Your server calls the Pipecat Cloud endpoint (`{service}/start` ) with `dialin_settings`
-Since this is a dial-in call, the bot needs to start speaking immediately when the remote
+4. Bot starts speaking immediately when the remote user joins
-user joins (when `on_first_participant_joined` fires).

 ```python
  @transport.event_handler("on_first_participant_joined")